My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Before jumping into the full list of things to do in Juneau on your one day there, it helps to cover a few basic aspects of visiting Juneau first.

 Getting to Juneau

-Most people are surprised to learn that Juneau is located on an island and inaccessible from the mainland.
+Most people are surprised to learn that Juneau is inaccessible from the mainland.
 Yep – there’s no road you can drive to reach Juneau, and it’s the only state capitol in the country like that.
 All this to say, you’ll need to arrive in Juneau by boat or plane.

 For boat options, a lot of folks arrive by cruise ship.
 Juneau is one of the major cruise ports in Southeast Alaska, and almost all major (and minor) cruise companies make a port of call here.
 Additionally, small-ship companies like Alaskan Dream Cruises and Uncruise offer itineraries that start and end here.